 Shop the Women's Patagonia Houdini JacketShop the Men's Patagonia Houdini Jacket

 Several members of the iRunFar testing team have been using the Patagonia Nano-Air Hoody as their cold-weather jacket for a long time.
-Since it’s insulated, we recommend it for the coldest days: 20 degrees Fahrenheit down to -20 degrees.
-Two people noted that although it would be easy to get too warm while running in this jacket in any weather above these temperatures, the jacket has excellent wicking qualities that help prevent sweat from staying against your skin.
+Since it’s insulated, we recommend it for the coldest days — 20 degrees Fahrenheit down to -20 degrees.
+Although it would be easy to get too warm while running in this jacket in any weather above these temperatures, the jacket has excellent wicking qualities that help prevent sweat from staying against your skin.

 This jacket features a hood with a halo drawstring and elasticity to fit snugly around your head and face.
 The cuffs are soft and stretchy, which helps contain warmth around your hands and wrists.
-It’s thin enough to fit under a shell for additional warmth.
-We turned to this jacket for more than just running, using it for winter biking, hiking, and casual around-town wear.
+It’s thin enough to fit under a shell if you need additional protection from precipitation.

 It easily squishes into a backpack and fits into a larger hydration vest, like the Salomon Adv Skin 12 above.
 The durable water-repellent finish ensures you won’t get soaked immediately if it starts to sprinkle.